GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![Allow only Read for NETWORK SERVICE](../img/local-ocsp-cfg-read-only-rights.png)

-  > the OCSP Responder should now be able to use the certificate and private key.
+  > The OCSP Responder should now be able to use the certificate and private key.

 ### Configure Revocation Sources